schollz/find3/README.md

 - Meta-learning with 10 different machine learning classifiers (previously just three)
 - Client uses Websockets+React which reduces bandwidth (and coding complexity)
 - Rolling compression of MAC addresses for much smaller on-disk databases (see [stringsizer](https://github.com/schollz/stringsizer))
-- Data storage in SQLITE-database (previously it was BoltDB)
+- Data storage in SQLite-database (previously it was BoltDB)
+- Released under MIT license (more commercially compatible than AGPL)

 The API for sending fingerprints (`/track` and `/learn`) and MQTT endpoints are backward compatible.